Azerbaijani journalist Khadija Ismayilova winner of UNESCO/Guillermo Cano World Press Freedom Prize 2016

-The UNESCO Guillermo Cano World Press Freedom Prize was created in 1997 by UNESCO’s Executive Board.
-It is awarded annually during the celebration of World Press Freedom Day on 3 May, which will take place this year in Costa Rica.
+The winner of the 2016 UNESCO/Guillermo Cano World Press Freedom Prize is Khadija Ismayilova, an investigative journalist from Azerbaijan, currently imprisoned.
+The Prize will be awarded during the celebration of World Press Freedom Day, 3 May, which will this year be hosted by Finland.

 The laureats of the World Press Freedom Prize since its creation in 1997